linxule/linxule.github.io/_pages/about.md

 Read about my [research interests](/posts/2019/12/so-what-are-you-studying/) and check out my [current projects](/portfolio/).

-## Curated contents
+## Wisdom and Knowledge of communities and crowds
-Wisdom of the communities and crowds, via blogs, Twitter, and other parts of the Web.
+Via blogs, Twitter, and other parts of the Web.

   * [Management Research](http://linxule.com/curation-mgmt/)
   * [DAOs & Crypto Research](http://linxule.com/curation-dao/)